pleasemarkdarkly/wa-corp-scraper/README.md

 Initial Report Received Date
 Initial Report Amount

+_(incomplete use a superset of both the initial report and the annual report)

+### Package

+`https://github.com/pleasemarkdarkly/typescript-express-docker` to encapsulate the final project.

 ### Schema

 The above fields are contained within a Corporation collection within Mongo.
 Additionally, a log of when the data was first scraped and last verification date.